maldonadojsm/SLUPipe/README.md

 - Platypus
 - Mutect2

+Variants callers can be toggled off as requested by the user.

 ### Variant Annotation

 Raw VCF files are annotated using Ensembl VEP (v95).
 The following databases are used for VCF Annotation: